thebitmaptoshi/bitmap-indexer/README.md

 # Bitmap Indexer 🗺️

-Work in progress- index is currently running.
-Will validate vs OCI before sharing code
+**Work in progress** - Index is currently running.
+Will validate vs OCI before sharing code.

-A real-time Bitcoin bitmap inscription registry and monitoring tool that tracks, validates, and registers bitmap claims on the Bitcoin blockchain.
+A real-time Bitcoin bitmap inscription registry and monitoring tool that tracks, validates, and registers bitmap claims on the Bitcoin blockchain with comprehensive validation and conflict resolution utilities.

 ## Overview